 The Cadbury Dairy Milk Gorilla advert premieres

-Arguably the first ever viral TV ad, ‘Gorilla’ showed the iconic primate enthusiastically playing the drums on the Phil Collins song 'In the Air Tonight’.
+Arguably the first ever viral TV ad, ‘Gorilla’ showed the iconic primate enthusiastically playing the drums along to the Phil Collins song ‘In the Air Tonight’.

 The Cadbury Dairy Milk Bubbly is launched